kuzmanst88/form-validation-tests-playwright/documentation.md

 These inputs contain SQL injection patterns embedded within the email string.
 If not properly sanitized on the backend, such inputs could exploit database queries—potentially exposing, modifying or deleting sensitive data.

+It also allows submissions with email accounts that include leading or trailing spaces.
+This issue appears to be covered by the trim() used in the JS validation, but additional checks will be performed during the API tests.

 ---

 ### 🔹 3.3 `password-field-validation.spec.ts`